alwaysjaden/EmployeeTracker/README.md

 # About This Project

-Build a command-line application that at a minimum allows the user to:
+Build a command-line application that allows the user to:

   * Add departments, roles, employees

   * View departments, roles, employees

   * Update employee roles

+  * Update departments, roles, employees

 # Built with